leekarensl/leekarensl.github.io/_posts/wip.md

 ![alt text](/img/posts/total-revolving-bal.png "Total Revolving Balance Leavers vs Stayers")

+It appears that customers who leave the credit card service with the bank have fewer transaction counts as well as lower transaction amounts spent on the card.
+They also tend to have a lower revolving balance.
 ___
 <br>

 # Application <a name="modelling-application"></a>

-We now have a model object, and the required pre-processing steps to use this model for the next time the company receives new employee data.
-When this is ready to launch we can feed the neccessary employee information, obtaining predicted probabilities for each employee leaving.
+We now have our findings as well as our model object to share with the clien.
+We also have the required pre-processing steps to use this model for the next time the company receives new customer data.
+When this is ready to launch we can feed the neccessary customer information, obtaining predicted probabilities for each customer leaving.

 ___
 <br>